Last Updated on July 14, 2025 by The Insurance Pros

 What Does Renters Insurance Cover in Michigan?

-A typical Michigan renters insurance policy covers:
+A typical Michigan renter’s policy covers:

 Personal Property Protection

-Fire, smoke, lightning
+- Fire, smoke, lightning

--
+- Windstorms

-Theft or vandalism
+- Theft or vandalism

 Two coverage options:

-Actual Cash Value (ACV) – Reimburses depreciated value
+- Actual Cash Value (ACV)—Reimburses depreciated value

 Loss of Use